beonnetwork/brandedtoken/README.md

-# beotoken
+# brandedtoken

-BEOToken is based on ERC827Token an ERC20 compatible token with added functionalities.
+BrandedToken is an ERC20 token